Charlotte, Queen of Cyprus: Succession and death

 She had adopted as her son, Alonso d'Aragona (1460–1510), the illegitimate child of King Ferdinand I of Naples, who was either married or engaged to her half-brother's illegitimate daughter, Charla de Lusignan, b.
 24 July 1468.

 Charlotte had intended to maintain the continuity of the dynasty through her niece, and circa 1473, accompanied by Alonso, she visited Sultan Al-Asraf Khalil in Cairo to discuss a possible restoration to the throne.
-Al-Asraf supported Charlotte's cause, still the plan could not be carried out until she had custody of young Charla.
-The former queen's opponents ensured this would never happen by imprisoning the little girl in Padua, she died there before her twelfth birthday in 1480.
+Al-Asraf supported Charlotte's cause, but the plan could not be carried out until she had custody of young Charlotte.

+The former queen's opponents ensured this would never happen by imprisoning the little girl in Padua; she died there before her twelfth birthday in 1480.
 Afterwards, a marriage was suggested between Alonso and Catherine Conaro, but this also failed due to the interference of the Republic of Venice.
 Instead, around February 1485, in exchange for an annual pension of 4,300 florins, Charlotte ceded her claims to her cousin's son, Charles I of Savoy, the next in the legitimate line of succession.

-Charlotte died childless on 16 July 1487, shortly after her forty-third birthday.
+Charlotte died on 16 July 1487, shortly after her forty-third birthday.
 Her body is buried in the chapel of Saint Andrew and Saint Gregory, St. Peter's Basilica; the funeral was paid for by Pope Innocent VIII.
-She was the last member of the House of Poitiers-Lusignan.
+She was the last member of the House of Poitiers-Lusignan as her only son and heir Hugh died not long after birth.